 3. Lifestyle Changes

-There are many small changes that you can make to your daily routine to relieve unwanted stress on the bladder.
+There are lots of small changes you can make to your daily routine to relieve unwanted stress on the bladder:

-Clean up your diet.
+- Clean up your diet.
 Eat healthy fruits and vegetables that are full of fiber.
-Avoid triggers such as coffee, caffeine, spicy foods, and refined sugar.
+Avoid bladder irritants, such as coffee, caffeine, spicy foods, and refined sugar.

-Stay hydrated.
-Drink at least 8 glasses of water a day to avoid urinary tract infections (UTIs) and dehydration.
+- Stay hydrated.
+Drink at least eight glasses of water a day to avoid urinary tract infections (UTIs) and dehydration.

-Keep weight within a healthy normal.
-We aren’t suggesting you lose all of your baby weight right after you give birth, but trying to return to a healthy weight, whatever that may look like for you, is another way to relieve pressure on the bladder.
+- Keep weight within a healthy normal.
+We aren’t suggesting you lose all of your baby weight right after you give birth, but trying to return to a healthy weight, whatever that may look like for you.
+This is another way to relieve pressure on the bladder.

-Limit abdominal pressure.
-By limiting pressure on your abdomen, you can also limit the pressure that is on your bladder.
+- Limit abdominal pressure.
+By limiting pressure on your abdomen, you can also lessen the pressure on your bladder.
 This can decrease the amount of “stress” on the bladder which can help prevent leakage.

-Avoid nicotine.
-Nicotine directly affects the muscles and lining of the bladder, and chronic coughing from smoking cigarettes can cause increased stress on the bladder and can prolong the prevalence of incontinence symptoms.
+- Avoid nicotine.
+Nicotine directly affects the muscles and lining of the bladder, and chronic coughing from smoking cigarettes can cause increased stress on the bladder, which can prolong the prevalence of incontinence symptoms.

 4. Timed Voiding